THERAPEUTIC GUIDANCE & SUPPORT

 Building Routine, Confidence & Everyday Independence

-Structured participation in everyday activities helps individuals gradually rebuild routine, responsibility, confidence, and practical life-skills participation.
+Regular Participation in structured activities helps individuals gradually rebuild routine, responsibility, confidence, and develop practical life-skills.

-Families and caregivers often require emotional support, understanding, practical guidance, and reassurance while supporting individuals living with schizophrenia and related mental health conditions.
+Families and caregivers often require emotional support, understanding, practical guidance, and reassurance while supporting family members living with schizophrenia and related mental health conditions.

-SAA supports caregivers through emotional understanding, psychoeducation, communication guidance, rehabilitation awareness, behavioural understanding, and supportive counselling.
+SAA supports family caregivers through emotional understanding, psychoeducation, participative guidance, rehabilitation awareness, behavioural understanding, and family counselling.

 Support for recovery becomes stronger when families feel informed, supported, and involved.